anojndr/Discord_AI_chatbot/README.md

 - `/apikeys status` - View the health status of all configured API keys.
 - `/apikeys reset <provider>` - Reset bad key status for a provider (e.g., `openai`, `gemini`, `serpapi`).

+### `/cleardatabase` - Database Management
+- `/cleardatabase` - **DANGEROUS**: Drops and re-initializes all database tables.
+This will wipe all user preferences, API key statuses, and cached data.
+(Restricted to specific admin IDs for safety).

 ## Notes

 - **Charting Feature**: Requires a Python 3.x installation on the host.
 The bot creates and manages its own isolated Python virtual environment.
-- **Table Rendering**: Handled by a native Go library, no external browser dependencies needed.
+- **Table Rendering**: The `rod` method requires a headless Chrome/Chromium installation.
+The `gg` method is native Go and has no external dependencies.
 - **User Identity**: Supported by OpenAI and xAI API providers.
 - **Google Lens**: Requires a valid SerpAPI subscription and API key.
 - PRs are welcome :)